The Department of History is pleased to announced the Jo Ann Carrigan Scholarship for incoming graduate students!

 We are now accepting applications for the Dunning Scholarship!
 Applications due March 3, 2022.

 Congratulations to Dr. Mark Celinscak on the publication of Artistic Representations of Suffering: Rights, Resistance, and Remembrance

 What can you do with a history degree?

 Check out spring 2022 course offerings in History.

-The History Department is a critical component of a liberal arts education, as our faculty engage students in learning historical perspectives from all places and periods of time.
-The undergraduate and graduate history programs offer a variety of courses that cover all parts of the globe and innovative research methods.
+The Department of History is a critical component of a liberal arts education, as our faculty engage students in learning historical perspectives from all places and periods of time.
+The undergraduate and graduate history programs offer a variety of courses that cover diverse parts of the globe and innovative research methods.

 UNO graduates who major or minor in history develop an extraordinary sense of contextual knowledge, intellectual experience, and cultural awareness.
-Studying history is valuable for students to gain analytical, critical thinking, and research, writing, and communication skills that prepares them for a diverse array of internships and career opportunities.
+Studying history is valuable for students to gain analytical, critical thinking, and research, writing, and communication skills that prepare them for a diverse array of internships and career opportunities.

 Follow us on Facebook for updated events, news, and programs!